 How did you practically manage the juggle?

-Jackie: We lived in Far North Queensland and had no family support, so it was just the two of us to juggle our work and family life, and I am very proud that we achieved this very successfully.
-Because we were self-employed, we were able to tag team a lot of the time.
+Jackie: We lived in Far North Queensland, Australia, and had no family support, so it was just the two of us to juggle our work and family life, and I am very proud that we achieved this very successfully.
+Because we were self-employed, we were able to tag-team a lot of the time.

 So, whilst we worked long hours, we always made time for the important things.
-I made sure I did tuckshop time and became very involved in the children’s school and other activities.
+I became very involved in the children’s school and other activities.
 We were always there for our children.
 We loved our family time together and this was always a priority.

-What’s your advice to women who are trying to manage their career and having a family?
+What’s your advice to women who are trying to manage their careers and have a family?

 Jodi, what was it like growing up?
-What are your memories of your mum working and your family life?
+What are your memories of your mother working and your family life?

 You are an incredibly driven person with an incredible work ethic.
 Where has this come from and who is your role model?